neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 The grid will always have 1 and only 1 empty command row at the bottom.
 Once a new command is added, a new empty row will be inserted at the bottom.

-Parameter key and value rows will also always have 1 and only 1 empty row at the bottom of each command.
-So, for instance, if a command has two parameters, there will be 3 rows total and the command cell will span 3 rows.

-A new empty parameter row shall be added when the user enters a new parameter for a command.
-The parameters for each command should always have an additional empty row so that an additional parameter can be added by the user.
+The parameters for each command should always have an additional empty row so that a new parameter can be easily added by the user.
+If a command has a name, it must have at least one parameter row, even if it's empty.

 ## DSL-Marshalled Cells:
 These cells can only have valid values saved in them